Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 6.5.2.
 Why does consciousness exist?

-Consciousness – conscious awareness and experiences (with the awareness of what the phenomenal characteristics are like) – exists in this universe because it is fundamentally possible to have conscious awareness and experiences in this universe.
+Consciousness – the composite of conscious awareness and experiences (with the awareness of what the phenomenal characteristics are like) – exists in this universe because it is fundamentally possible to have conscious awareness and experiences in this universe.
 And it exists in the nervous system – in the composite of all special reentrant signaling states – because, in this universe, it is fundamental in the nature of neural signaling states that some kinds of neural signaling states are conscious awareness and experiences and that the composite of them is consciousness.
 As discussed before, it is a brute fact.

 6.5.3.
 Why does consciousness occur?